-Yeah yeah, we all had certain expectations of what we would gain from travelling before catching that plane.
+Yeah yeah, we all have certain expectations of what we would gain from travelling before catching that plane.

 And while these rewards for studying, working, or travelling abroad are invaluable, beautiful gifts, your time abroad teaches you some more unexpected lessons: